shapeshed/shapeshed.com/content/posts/go-regex.md

-{
-  "slug": "golang-regexp",
-  "title": "Regular expressions in Go",
-  "date": "2016-08-21T00:00:00+00:00",
++++
+date = "2016-08-21T00:00:00+00:00"
-  "description": "Series of how to examples on using the regexp standard library in Go.
-Includes string, string index, string submatch, string submatch index and replace examples.", "tags": [
+description = "Series of how to examples on using the regexp standard library in Go.
+Includes string, string index, string submatch, string submatch index and replace examples." slug = "golang-regexp" tags = ["Go"] title = "Regular expressions in Go"

-    "Go"
-  ]
-}
++++

 ## What is the regex package in Go?